Hi,

 Ms. Nandi,

-There is provision of 54 Working hours in a week including lunch break.
+There is a provision of 54 working hours in a week, including a lunch break.
 You have to distribute this tactfully.

-I am totally agree with Mr. Ashok Negidi, what he said about you have to think from employer side also.
-Because an HR professional is a bridge between employer and employee.
+I totally agree with Mr. Ashok Negidi on what he said about thinking from the employer's side as well.
+An HR professional acts as a bridge between the employer and the employee.

 From India, Kolkata

-Further to what Sharmila Das & Ashok Negidi rightly pointed out, you also need to bear in-mind the field/domain you work in.
+Further to what Sharmila Das and Ashok Negidi rightly pointed out, you also need to bear in mind the field/domain you work in.

-There are fields--notably CAs & Advocates--that NEED to work after 5.00 PM & quite often on holidays.
+There are fields— notably CAs and Advocates— that need to work after 5.00 PM and quite often on holidays.

-The CAs invariably would be in meetings with clients during the daytime & their actual work in their offices would BEGIN afterwards.
-Similarly, the Advocates would be in Courts till 5.30 PM & their client meetings & case preparation work would invariably have to be AFTER 6.00 PM.
-This is irrespective of the size of business.
+The CAs invariably would be in meetings with clients during the daytime, and their actual work in their offices would begin afterwards.
+Similarly, the Advocates would be in Courts till 5.30 PM, and their client meetings and case preparation work would invariably have to be after 6.00 PM.
+This is irrespective of the size of the business.

 TS